timboudreau/meta-update-center/README.md

 which must be canonicalized.
  * ``password`` - the password used to authenticate the administrator (needed to add URLs to the system).
 If not set, a random one is generated on startup and logged.
- * ``nbm.dir`` - the path to the folder to store NBM files in.
-Will be created if non-existent.
-If not set, uses ``/tmp/nbmserver`` or OS-specific equivalent.
  * ``hostname`` - the host name to use in external URLs in the module catalog
  * ``basepath`` - path to prepend to all URLs served and in the module catalog
  * ``workerThreads``, ``backgroundThreads`` - control the size of thread pools used for servicing events and background tasks